truss train command provides subcommands for managing the full training job lifecycle.

 The

 --team flag is only available if your organization has teams enabled.
-Contact us to enable teams, or see Teams for more information.Trigger mode for an interactive session on the training job.
-The session uses rSSH or SSH based on
+Contact us to enable teams, or see Teams for more information.Interactive session trigger mode

 Examples